rwoll/CS051Proposal/README.md

 git commit -m “publish labXX”
 git push
 ```
-It would also be fairly straightforward to write a bash script to do this.
+It would also be fairly straightforward to create a function in `.bash_profile`
+to do this.
 Something like the script below.
-It is to be run in the directory containing
+It is to be run in the repository,
-the lab directory, and expects the lab directory as a parameter.
-It also
+and expects the path to the lab directory as a parameter.
+It also assumes that
-assumes that the `origin` remote is desired destination repository
+the `origin` remote is desired destination repository.

 ```bash
 publish_lab () {